dentarg/auth0-blog/_posts/2016-11-29-how-saml-authentication-works.markdown

 ## Conclusion

-We have covered how SAML authentication works and also went through some steps to implement practical SAML authentication in an application.
-You want to implement SAML authentication in your app? <a href="javascript:signup()">Sign up for Auth0</a> and implement SAMl authentication seamlessly today!
+We have covered how SAML authentication works and also went through some steps to implement it in an application.
+You want to implement SAML authentication in your app? <a href="javascript:signup()">Sign up for Auth0</a> and implement SAML authentication seamlessly today!